raycast/extensions/extensions/easy-new-file/README.md

 **Command**

-- **New File Here**: Create a new file in the current Finder window or on the desktop.
+- **Create File Here**: Create a new file in the current Finder window or on the desktop.

+  - Create File Here
-  - New File with Name: Create a new file with name.
+  - Create File with Name: Create a new file with name.
+  - Add File Template

-- **Add File Template**: Add a file template that you can use in the "New File Here" command.
+- **Add File Template**: Add a file template that you can use in the "Create File Here" command.

 **Preferences**